aadith-warrier/RL/README.md

 This directory has all the RL algorithms.
 - [Deep Q-Learning](policies/Deep_Q_Learning/DQN.md)

-Other algorithms will be added shortly!
+Other algorithms (VPG, TRPO, PPO) will be added shortly!